What is the Grand Canyon Museum Collection?

 2C Albright Avenue, Grand Canyon, AZ 86023

-The material artifacts of the native cultures that have inhabited the Grand Canyon region from the historic period through the present, including:
+The material artifacts of the indigenous cultures that have inhabited the Grand Canyon region from the historic period through the present, including:

-The document collections that tell the Grand Canyon story through photos and in writing, including:
+The document collection tells the Grand Canyon story through photos and in writing, including:

 A collection of plant and animal specimens that document the life zones of the Grand Canyon region, including: